kojenov/holy12.org/pages/announcement.md

 ## COVID-19 update - 31 March 2020

-To comply with the State of Washington regulations, all in-person activities at our church have been suspended.
-There will be **no services** and no social gatherings at Holy Apostles until further notice.
+To comply with the State of Washington regulations, all church services and social gatherings at Holy Apostles have been suspended until further notice.

 We pray that you all stay safe and healthy!